Successful $\nu p$-process in neutrino-driven outflows in core-collapse supernovae: Results

 To gain insight into these numerical results, we analyze the physics of the $\nu p$-process.
 Fig.~\ref{fig:nupstages} shows the snapshots in the neutron-proton plane from our simulation of the 13\,$M_\odot$ progenitor model.
 The four stages are described in the caption.
 Several conditions must be matched between these stages.
 Let us investigate these in turn.

 First, consider stages I and II.
 Efficiency of neutron production during stage II controls how high in atomic number the nucleosynthesis chain progresses.
 To produce sufficient amounts of $^{92,94}$Mo and $^{96,98}$Ru requires about ten neutrons per iron-group seed~\cite{Wanajo:2010mc}.
-Supersonic outflows tend to overproduce seeds compared to neutrons.
+Supersonic outflows tend to {underproduce neutrons compared to seeds}.
 In subsonic outflows, however, stage II occurs \textit{closer} to the PNS surface, where the material is subjected to a greater flux of neutrinos.
-As a result, up to three times as many neutrons are created as in the supersonic case, a fact not appreciated before.
+This can be clearly seen, for example, in Fig.~\ref{fig:outflowprofiles} in Appendix~\ref{sec:nuspec}.
+As a result, up to three times as many neutrons are created as in the supersonic case. {The importance of \textit{distance} from the PNS (as opposed to simply the time spent) in stage II on neutron production has not been appreciated before.}

 The factor counteracting this is the in-medium enhancement of the triple-$\alpha$ reaction~\cite{Beard:2017jpg,Jin:2020}.
 In proton-rich conditions, only a small fraction of the outflow, about 3--5\% by mass, progresses to the iron group nuclei, while most nucleons remain in the form of $\alpha$-particles (about 80\% by mass).
 The bottleneck occurs~\cite{Wanajo:2010mc} at the formation of $^{12}$C: $\alpha + \alpha + \alpha \rightleftharpoons {^8}\text{Be}^\ast + \alpha \rightleftharpoons \, ^{12}\text{C}^\ast$ create an excited state of $^{12}$C$^\ast$---the Hoyle state---that in most cases dissociates back into alpha particles.
 The formation of the ground state of $^{12}$C occurs by radiative decay of the Hoyle state and, in dense plasma, also by collisions~\cite{Beard:2017jpg} with protons and neutrons in the medium.